 Aside from two lakes, the Jungfrau region has several resort towns.
 The three most visited are Interlaken, Lauterbrunnen, and Grindelwald.

 Do you want to see heaven on earth scenery?
 Visit Lauterbrunnen.
+Here are more reasons to visit Lauterbrunnen.
 However, if it’s the classic breathtaking hiking trails and outdoor fun you like, Grindelwald is the place to be.
+Here are the 10 best things to do in Grindelwald.

 However, Interlaken is undoubtedly the most preferable home base when visiting the Jungfrau region.
 Not only is Interlaken connected to Switzerland’s major cities with fast InterCity trains, but Interlaken also has train routes, bus rides, and boat tours that link it straight to the beautiful places in the region.